denesb/seastar-gdb/README.md

 #### Build GDB

 It is easiest to do an in-source build in the top-level diectory (`./binutils`).
-After that it is possible to rebbuild individual components (GDB).
+After that it is possible to rebuild individual components (GDB).

 #### Start GDB